Global payments

 How can freelancers in India get paid in US dollars?

-Freelancers can receive USD payments that are subsequently translated to INR via bank transfers or payment channels.
+Freelancers can receive USD payments in India via Infinity, which are subsequently converted to INR at 0% FX markup.

 Do freelancers require FIRA?

-Indeed, FIRA is frequently used in India for tax and compliance considerations.
+Yes, FIRA is often used in India for tax and compliance considerations.